formkit/docs-content/essentials/styling.md

 ## Tailwind CSS

 Want to use Tailwind with FormKit?
-We've written a guide walking through the process using both inline class props as well as using `@formkit/tailwindcss` to create a global Tailwind theme:
+We've written a guide walking through the process using both inline class props as well as using the `FormKitVariants` plugin `generateClasses` helper function from @formkit/themes` to create a global Tailwind theme:

 <cta label="Guide: Create a Tailwind CSS theme" button="Read now" href="/guides/create-a-tailwind-theme"></cta>